midnight-madman/Loopie/README.md

 - reply on Twitter to most shared links / tweets

 ## 🧑‍🔧 Fix
-- fix the bug when tweet_ids change after saving? (sometimes linked tweets in leaderboard disappear/are wrong?!)
+- fix: 😔 people delete tweets after they are scraped, they still show up on the leaderboard

 ## ⚙️ Config to run scripts locally
 Run